Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In the beginning of the project, during Sprint 0.
 - [ ] It is designed along with the vision, before the first Sprint.
-- [x] Throughout the project, as understanding emerges and the Development Team learns more about the project.
+- [x] Throughout the project, as understanding emerges and the Developers learns more about the project.
-- [ ] Whenever the assigned Architect can join the Development Team.
+- [ ] Whenever the assigned Architect can join the Developers.

 **[⬆ Back to Top](#table-of-contents)**